-listlevel

-Specifies the level (amount and format) of information about the temporary file(s) you select.
+listlevel Specifies the level (amount and format) of information about the temporary file(s) you select.
 The default is zero.

-The following Table 5-2 displays the listlevel options available.
+The following Table 8-2. on page 290 displays the listlevel options available.

-Table 5-2 List Options
+Table 8-2.
+List Options

 Option Displayed Information -2 Displays the file's ACD (access control definition).
 System Managers can view the ACD for any file.
 Account Managers can view the ACD for files in that account.
 File creators can view the ACD for their files.
-Other users can view an ACD only if that ACD specifies that the user has RACD (read ACD) access. -1 Shows only the file label in hexadecimal.
+Other users can view an ACD only if that ACD specifies that the user has RACD (read ACD) access.

+Option Displayed Information -1 Shows only the file label in hexadecimal.
 The hexadecimal display generated by this format option only serves a diagnostic purpose in MPE/iX and is subject to change.
 0 For each directory, this option displays PATH=The name of the file is displayed in a multicolumn format.
 This is the default.
 1 Displays the file name, file code, record size, record format, and other file characteristics such as ASCII or binary records, carriage-control option, file type, current end-of-file location, and the maximum number of records allowed in the file.
 2 Displays the file name, file code, record size, file type, current end-of-file location, and the maximum number of records allowed in the file.
 It also displays the blocking factor, number of sectors in use, number of extents currently allocated, and the maximum number of extents allowed.

-Option Displayed Information 3 -3 Displays the file name, record size, extent size, number of records, user's access rights, and other file characteristics including the date created, modified, and last accessed.
-The same information for MPE and HFS files is displayed except for the following differences: Fully qualified MPE file name is replaced by an absolute pathname.
+3 -3 Displays the file name, record size, extent size, number of records, user's access rights, and other file characteristics including the date created, modified, and last accessed.
+The same information for MPE and HFS files is displayed except for the following differences: • Fully qualified MPE file name is replaced by an absolute pathname.
 Creator field displays the fully qualified user ID (user.acct) of the file owner. • For MPE groups, the SECURITY field displays SAVE; for entries other than MPE groups it is blank.
 All file access matrix fields are blank for anything other than MPE accounts, MPE groups, and files in an MPE group.
 The LOCKWORD field is omitted.
 The creator, group id, and label address are omitted in FORMAT=3.
 These can be obtained by specifying -3 if you have sufficient capability (AM or SM) 4 Displays the security matrix for the file.
 This includes account, group and file-level security, and the access rights for the user.
 For MPE groups and MPE accounts, the security matrix for group, account, and account-only are displayed.
 The rest of the fields of the file access matrix are blank.
 For HFS directories, and files within HFS directories, all the fields of the file access matrix are blank.
 In addition, LISTFILE displays the message ACD EXISTS.
 5 -5 Shows LISTFILE, 3 data and all file-specific data in LISTFILE, 3 type format (KSAM, SPOOL, and symbolic links).
 If a file has no unique data, only the option 3 data is shown.
 6 Shows the absolute pathname of the file.
 7 Shows all file specific data in LISTFILE, 5 type format, but does not show LISTFILE, 3 data.
 If a file has no unique data, only the file name is displayed.
 Default = 0 (FILES).
 8 Shows all accessors of the files listed.
-Restrictions apply 9 Shows level 8 information and details about processes accessing the files including file locking data.
-Restrictions apply.
-SECTORS The number of sectors allocated for the file on disk.
-This number is always a multiple of 16 (the page size in MPE/iX).
-This value is an indication of the size of the file. #X Number of extents.
-This number is displayed only to maintain compatibility with MPE V/E. This value does not indicate the size of the file.
-The variable-extent structure of MPE/iX permits a file to have a variable number of extents, all of variable size.
-MX Maximum number of extents.
-This number is displayed only to maintain compatibility with MPE V/E. If the value is greater than 32 (the limit on MPE V/E), then \ast is displayed.
+Restrictions apply